Tankwa Karoo NP

 Zambia

 On through Botswana and to the Zambian border at Kasane where a ferry carries you over the Zambesi.
 One of the ferries had dropped a big truck overboard and got damaged, so only one was in operation, which slowed things down.
 Took about four hours and we were safely across the Zambezi river in Zambia.
 Tommy took to the “fewwy” in a big way and called all boats fewwies for a while.
-The battered and half-drowned second ferry and truck and trailer were visible looking sad at the side of the river.
+The battered and half-drowned second ferry and truck and trailer were visible looking sad at the side of the riverbank.
 The border post was pleasant enough.
 They charged us more for our “minibus” and tut-tutted sympathetically at my exaggerated protests that this was not a fee-earning taxi, but just our vehicle!
-Laughingly insisted “Well, sir, it’s the rules”.
+Laughingly insisted “Well, sir, it’s the rules.”
 Had a good chuckle and they wished us well in their country.

 In Livingstone we camped on the grounds of the Maramba River Lodge.
 It was full, so we squeezed in near the gate – not the best site, but quite OK.
 Lovely pool again.
 Drove to the falls at daybreak where a vervet monkey snatched Jess’ breakfast apple out of her hand.
 Our first sight of the falls from the Zambian side.
-Spectacular even though low.
+Spectacular and different, showing the interesting rock face with the very low flow.

-Drove to Taita Lodge on the very lip of the Batoka Gorge downstream of the falls overlooking where we had rafted years before.
+We drove to Taita Lodge on the very lip of the Batoka Gorge downstream of the falls overlooking where we had rafted years before.
 A warm welcome and a great lunch on the deck hanging over the river.
 Ice-cold beer, great sarmies.
 Looked for Taita Falcons, saw Verreaux’s (Black) eagles soaring below.
 Tom & Jess banging on the dinner drum and xylophone was un-musical, but no other guests around, so no one minded – in fact the staff loved the brats and spoilt them with attention.
-I thought I’d better step up and perform as Aitch had been doing all the lessons and homework, so I taught them Cheers!
+I thought I’d better step up and perform, as Aitch had been doing all the lessons and homework, so I taught them Cheers!
 Salut! and Prost!
+Life skills.

 Whoa!